 - ✓ An RPA was conducted on ammonia.
-Please see APPENDIX RPA RESULTS. - ✓ An RPA was not conducted for TRC this facility.
-A RPD was made, that a potential to violate water quality standards exists due to the use of Chlorine disinfection.
+Please see APPENDIX RPA RESULTS. - ✓ An RPA was not conducted for this facility.
+A RPD was made for TRC for this facility, that a potential to violate water quality standards exists.
 Please see Derivation and Discussion of Limits.